Sunday, 24 November 2024

 Google intensifies efforts to combat spam emails in Gmail by implementing stringent measures for high-volume senders.

 Google, in its ongoing battle against spam, has unveiled a comprehensive set of measures to regulate the activities of bulk senders in Gmail.
-These revised guidelines, formerly known as bulk sender guidelines, mark a significant stride towards fortifying email security and elevating within the Gmail ecosystem.
+These revised guidelines, formerly known as bulk sender guidelines, mark a significant stride towards fortifying email and elevating within the Gmail ecosystem.

 Defining bulk senders: What constitutes bulk sending?